nidium/Nidium/README.md

 Feel free to report any bug or issue [to us](https://github.com/nidium/Nidium/issues).

-If you feel that something is not clear, that could be a issue worth reporting and solving.
+If you feel that something is not clear, that could be an issue worth reporting and solving.

 ## License

-Copyright 2016 Nidium Inc. All rights reserved.
+Copyright 2017 Nidium Inc. All rights reserved.
 Use of this source code is governed by a MIT license that can be found in the LICENSE file.